amphio/quizzes/learning-docs/Git tips and tricks for Git noobs and boobs.md

 	git checkout [name of branch you want to checkout]

-￼To create your very own branch:
+￼To create your very own branch, let's call it NewFeature, for example:

-	git checkout -b [name of branch you want to create] git push (gives you command to activate your new branch) copy given command and execute
+	git checkout -b NewFeature
+	git push (gives you command to activate your new branch) copy given command and execute

 If you are happy with the changes you've made in your new branch, you'd probably like to merge these into one of the main branches and show everyone how great you are.
-Let's say, for this example, you have made a branch called `NewFeature` and you want to merge it to the `Develop` branch.

-To merge NewFeature (your new branch) with Develop:
+So to merge your changes in the new branch (`NewFeature`) to the `Develop` branch:

 	add, commit and push any changes in NewFeature (see part 1) git checkout Develop (switches you to Develop branch)